 - Ill Kid is Back as ‘Kvng James

-I have always loved dancing but it grew stronger in secondary school because my Literature-in-English teacher kept pushing me by performing in school shows and also representing my school in dance competitions so that built my confidence to study Theatre Art.
-My dream is having the biggest art school in Nigeria.
+I have always loved dancing but it grew stronger in secondary school because my Literature-in-English teacher kept pushing me by performing in school shows and representing my school in dance competitions so which built my confidence to study Theatre Art.
+My dream is to have the biggest art school in Nigeria

-My advice to young Nigerians and aspiring dancers is staying true to yourself; believe and work on your dreams and also work on your craft to become better than looking at your outward self.
+My advice to young Nigerians and aspiring dancers is to stay true to yourself; believe and work on your dreams and also work on your craft to become better than looking at your outward self.